Magnolia Dogpatch (Smokestack)

-An analog oasis serving the biggest names of the digital frontier, Smokestack at Magnolia Brewing is a one-of-a-kind brewpub and barbecue joint tucked into a shiny new brewery in San Francisco’s post-industrial Dogpatch neighborhood.
-The building was originally a factory owned by the American Can Company, the corporation that manufactured the world’s first beer can, but it had been stripped of its former historic character.
+An analog oasis serving the biggest names of the digital frontier, Magnolia Dogpatch (aka Smokestack at Magnolia Brewing) is a brewery, pub, and restaurant in the Dogpatch neighborhood of San Francisco.
+The building was originally a factory owned by the American Can Company, who manufactured the world’s first beer can, but it had been stripped of its historic character.

 Created from scratch with longtime friends & colleagues Dave McLean, Devin Becker, Eric Heid, and Justin Farrelly, I designed a brand and interior space with a life & story of its own that intersects with the community and its history.
 This was my opportunity to get my hands dirty; it’s more a feeling than a design.
 I believe the result is special: Not the concept of time; not a decorative pastiche — just a surprising encountering of a richly detailed moment.